BMF314/Brian-Friedman/README.md

 <iframe title="Chart: 2017 Lehigh University Enrollment " aria-describedby="This pie chart shows the percentage of undergraduates enrollment for the four largest colleges in 2017 at Lehigh University.
 The school of Engineering and Applied  Sciences has the largest student body." id="datawrapper-chart-H0GjJ" src="//datawrapper.dwcdn.net/H0GjJ/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="450"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>

 I'm fascinated by weather trends and how our global climate is evolving as technology advances.
-I made a interactive graph telling the real story behind the rainy city.
+Check out this interactive graph telling the real story behind the rainy city of Seattle.

 <iframe title="Chart: Rain Accumulations in Seattle Since 2002" aria-describedby="This graph shows the monthly accumulations collected by 19 rain gauges located throughout the city limits of Seattle. " id="datawrapper-chart-3hd7r" src="//datawrapper.dwcdn.net/3hd7r/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="500"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>